Retention Letter / Cancellation Letter sample used in hotels

 Guest often makes non- guaranteed booking rather than guaranteed reservation when they make the hotel reservation.
 This will avoid attracting any retention charges if they are not able to make to hotel.
-These optional booking are released by the hotel automatically on the cut off date or hour mentioned by the hotel at the time of booking the reservation.
+These optional bookings are released by the hotel automatically on the cutoff date or hour mentioned by the hotel at the time of booking the reservation.
 But situations can come that make it impossible for a guest to arrive on time.
-Eg:- Flight delayed, weather conditions, official issues etc.
+Eg:- Flight delayed weather conditions, official issues etc.

-Retentions are charged to the guest’s credit card which was provided at the time of reservation or will be adjusted against the advance payment which was paid at the time of guarantying the booking.
-And a retention letter is also send to the guest regarding the retention charges.
+Retentions are charged to the guest’s credit card which was provided at the time of reservation or will be adjusted against the advance payment which was paid at the time of guaranteeing the booking.
+And a retention letter is also sent to the guest regarding the retention charges.